Common Eye Conditions

 At some point in their lives, many people see what looks like small specks of dust or wispy threads drifting across their vision.
 They notice, however, that blinking does not get rid of the specks or threads.
 And when the eye moves, the specks or threads move too.
 These are called floaters.
 Sometimes when vitreous body fibers pull on the retinal nerve cells, the eye has the sensation of a flash of light.
 This can be a small flash in just one spot, or it can be several flashes across a wider area of vision.
 It is not unusual for flashes and floaters to occur at the same time.
 Floaters may be a symptom of a tear in the retina which is a serious problem.
 Often, they are harmless but if you notice new floaters or flashes, you should schedule an eye exam.

 A cataract is a clouding of the normally clear lens of the eye.
 It can be compared to a window that is frosted or yellowed.
 The most common type of cataract is related to aging of the eye but there are many other causes including family history, injury, long-term, unprotected exposure to sunlight and more.
 Surgery is the only way a cataract can be removed.
 Sometimes a simple change in your eyeglass prescription may be helpful.
+We are proud to be offering PanOptix and Vivity lenses to our patients that will benefit from their features.

 Computer Vision Syndrome